Cheap Accommodation: The Best 90+ Travel Resources

 Search directly on these sites or find a hotel elsewhere and book it hassle-free on one of the booking sites below.
 Don’t forget to check the prices on the hotel’s own website or even call and ask for a special rate.
 You’ll be surprised how often you’ll get a discount by just asking, making your cheap accommodation even cheaper.

-- Hotels.com, Expedia, Venere: all three sites belong to the same group, so don’t be surprised if the hotel you booked asks if you’ve used Expedia after you made a booking through Hotels.com.
+- Hotels.com, Expedia: these sites belong to the same company, so don’t be surprised if the hotel you booked asks if you’ve used Expedia after you’ve made a booking through Hotels.com.

 - Booking.com: hotel rooms, resorts, hostels, guesthouses – you can find and book everything here.
 You’re only charged 10% of the price online, the rest is due at your destination.

 - HRS: very good deals on hotel rooms and special conditions for business travellers.
 Right, you’re going on vacation, I forgot.
 But on your next business trip, check the rates.

-- Trip Advisor: as usual, along with tons of useful travellers’ reviews, you can directly book a hotel here.
+- Trip Advisor: along with tons of useful travellers’ reviews, you can directly book a hotel here.

 - Agoda: features every possible kind of cheap accommodation, even in the unlikeliest of locations.

-- Travelocity: if you find a better price, they promise to match it, refund you the difference and give a $50 off your next booking.
+- Travelocity: if you find a better price, they promise to match it, refund you the difference and even give you a $50 off your next booking.

 - Hot Wire: offers last-minute deals.

 - Priceline: you can name your own price.

 - More Hotels 4 Less: cheap hotel rates that won’t max out your budget.
-They provide over 905 000 cheap hotels at over 76 000 destinations.
+They provide over 905,000 cheap hotels at 76,000+ destinations.

 - Travel Zoo: search deals from thousands of recommended hotels.

 Often you’ll get better prices if you book a flight and a hotel from the same site, or a vacation package from a travel agency than if you book every aspect of your vacation separately.
 Here are a few options for you:

 Start Planning Your Next Big Adventure And Go Book Your Cheap Accommodation Now!

 You know better what’s best for you and now you also have the resources to find it.

 And don’t forget to have fun and tell me all about it when you’re back!